lrusso/WebToApp/README.md

 ## Android porting notes

 Every downloaded Blob file is automatically written in the **Downloads** folder.
+If the file already exists, a new file will be created with a suffix, for example: **MyFileName(1).txt**.

 ## iOS porting notes